-What are the best ways to assess your firm’s performance?
+What are the best ways to measure your business’ performance?

 Changing market conditions make it more important than ever to measure your business’ performance on a regular basis.